okfn/opendefinition/guide/data/index.markdown

 Furthermore we should note that even if data in the US had no IP protection it would not prevent said data being protected elsewhere (though note that the EU DB directive provides has reciprocity stipulations that mean a DB provider from a jurisdiction which does not provide DB protection will not be able to use the rights provided in the directive).

-For example, the information provided in [10] appears to suggest the library of congress **charges** for its data to users outside of the US.
+For example, the information provided in a blog on open library catalog data[^3] appears to suggest the Library of Congress **charges** for its data to users outside of the US.

 #### Feist v.
 Rural